equivalent/pull_tempfile/README.md

 Simple way how to download file from url to temporary file.
 (Please read more on "why"  would you need to do this down bellow)

+Gem has no runtime gem dependancies (just standard Ruby lib) and it's really lightweight.

 ## Installation

 Add this line to your application's Gemfile: